 Harrah’s doesn’t have a lot of dining options, but that Food Hall helps.
 I’ve been happy with meals at Flavors, The Buffet and Toby Keith’s I Love This Bar & Grill.
 The other options are Ruth’s Chris Steak House and The Oyster Bar.
 There are many other options available nearby at the Linq or across the street at Caesars Palace and the Mirage.

-Although Harrah’s no longer has the Improv, they still have a lot of entertainment options, including Million Dollar Quartet, Mac King, Big Elvis, X Country, Menopause the Musical and The Righteous Brothers.
+Although Harrah’s no longer has the Improv, they still have a lot of entertainment options, including Mac King, Big Elvis, X Country, and Menopause the Musical.
 Many of those shows are also available as free Tier Benefit Shows for Total Rewards Diamond and Seven Star players.
 Discounted tickets are also available for many of the shows.

-Click here for $30 of the Righteous Brothers, $20 off Million Dollar Quartet and discounts on other Total Rewards shows.
+Click here for discounts on other Total Rewards shows.

 The Carnaval Court is one of my favorite places to hang out at Harrah’s.
 It is just outside the Sportsbook.
 The flair bartenders are great and you can listen to free live music during the day.
 I’m also a big fan of the new Fulton Street Bar, located between the Food Hall and the Mardi Gras Towers.

 Getting around from Harrah’s is very easy.
 You can use the Monorail station behind Harrah’s, walk to the various nearby casinos or even rent a car from the onsite Hertz desk (conveniently located next to the concierge).
 If you are driving, beware that driving access to Harrah’s is actually from Linq Lane, behind Harrah’s.
 Note that the free shuttle to the Rio has been discontinued.